Here's what you should check when you're buying a camera.

 If a film camera needs batteries, find out what they are and bring them along.
 Bring a roll of test film to make sure the camera can wind and rewind it.
 If a digital camera needs a memory card, bring a suitable memory card with you.

 Be sure that a camera turns on and fires.
 For a film camera, be sure that it advances and rewinds film.
 For a digital camera, be sure that it can read and write to a memory card.
-Be sure that the camera is not displaying any error codes.
+Be sure that the camera is not displaying any error codes or behaving unpredictably.
+Be sure that buttons and controls respond reliably.

 BE AWARE THAT CAMERAS SHOULD FEEL & SOUND NICE.